-The table below provides links to volumes of the Lloyd’s Register of Ships which are fully accessible and searchable online.
-Not all editions have been digitised.
-The early volumes, up to 1899, were scanned in by Googlebooks and by The Internet Archive.
-These digitised Registers can be searched by any of the fields such as ship name, master, ship owner or place of build (some of the fields may be abbreviated such as ‘Capt’. for Captain or ‘Amer.’ for America).
-Please note that only the sailing vessel volumes for 1893-4 and 1896-9 have been scanned in, the steamer volumes and separate appendix for these years are not yet available online.
+A small percentage of the online volumes listed in the table below were scanned in by Googlebooks and by The Internet Archive independently of HEC.
+All digitised Registers can be searched by any of the fields such as ship name, master, ship owner or place of build (some of the fields may be abbreviated such as ‘Capt’. for Captain or ‘Amer.’ for America).

 The Registers for 1930-1945 were digitised as part of the Plimsoll ship data project by the Southampton City Libraries and Archives Services in conjunction with Lloyd’s Register’s Heritage & Education Centre.
 The fields can be searched by ship name(s), year of build and gross tonnage.